Barclay Knapp: NTL restructuring and departure

 Following rapid consolidation at the turn of the century, NTL was hit by the telecom downturn and high leverage.
 In May 2002, NTL filed for Chapter 11 bankruptcy protection in the United States as part of a restructuring plan that swapped roughly $11 billion of debt for equity.
 Knapp stepped down as chief executive later that year and left the company in 2003.
 In a 2007 interview he reflected on the episode and the subsequent industry consolidation.

 NTL later merged with Telewest and, following a brand licensing agreement with Virgin, rebranded as Virgin Media in 2007.

 Academic and later activities

 Knapp has remained active as an investor and adviser and is a senior fellow at the Center for Financial Economics at Johns Hopkins University, where he contributes to work on corporate finance and restructuring.
 He is also the namesake benefactor of the James B. Knapp Dean endowed deanship in the Krieger School of Arts and Sciences, established by university trustee J. Barclay Knapp in 1999.

 Since the mid-2020s, Knapp has served as chief executive officer of DeepGreenX, a company developing a platform focused on sustainability-linked data and assets.
 In August 2025, DeepGreenX filed an amended registration statement with the U.S. Securities and Exchange Commission for a proposed listing of American depositary shares on the New York Stock Exchange.
 In October 2025, the company submitted a formal request to withdraw its planned public offering.

+In early 2026, a Hong Kong weekly magazine published an investigative report alleging that some former investors of the Hong Kong–based iFree Group had been encouraged to transfer their shareholdings to DeepGreenX in connection with a proposed overseas listing, raising concerns about investor protections and regulatory status.
+DeepGreenX denied the allegations, stating that it had no direct investment relationship with iFree Group and that the magazine's report contained factual inaccuracies, adding that it had not been contacted for verification prior to publication.